k9w/instructions/containerOpenbsdChroot.md

 [6 months for third-party packages and ports](https://www.openbsd.org/faq/ports/ports.html#PortsSecurity).

-The sets installed in the chroot must not be newer than the kernel running on the host.
+***The sets installed in the chroot must not be newer than the kernel running on the host.***

-- If you run release on the host, use sets from that release in the chroot.
+- If you run release on the host, use sets from that same release in the chroot.

 - If you run a snapshot on the host from OpenBSD's current branch, only install sets in the chroot that match the version on the host or are older.

-I only used base, comp, and man, not game or any of the x sets.

 On the host: